Appendix A: Staff Acceptable Use of ICT Agreement

 All members of the Ashbourne community should be aware of identity theft as a result of phishing and hacking.

-Always have a second copy of everything you produce digitally.
+Always have a second copy of everything produced digitally.

-You should be aware of how grooming works online in order to protect your personal information and for your own personal safety.
-Never reveal personal information; never agree to meet anyone you encounter online; resist pressure to do things which might compromise you in any way; be aware of support that exists to help you.
+Be aware of how grooming works online in order to protect personal information and personal safety.
+Never reveal personal information; never agree to meet anyone encountered online; resist pressure to do things which may be compromising in any way; be aware and make use of support and help available.